 - Bring a notebook to take notes on what your mock interviewer tells you.

 You should also prepare answers to general interview questions before arriving.
 Here's more information on these types of general interview questions, including sample questions and answers you can review to get ready for your interview.

 If you have a mock interview to prepare for a specific job or career field, also review these job-specific interview questions.

 Mock interviews are an ideal way to practice for real job interviews because you are in a situation that mirrors an actual interview with a company.
 When you review your interview with the interviewer, you'll be able to modify your responses and interview behavior, if necessary.

-If you're not in a situation where you can participate in a mock interview with a professional counselor you can recruit a family member or friend to help you practice interviewing.
+If you're not in a situation where you can participate in a mock interview with a professional counselor, you can recruit a family member or friend to help you practice interviewing.
 The more you prepare, the more comfortable you will be with interviewing.
-Here's more on how to get ready for an interview.

 Online Mock Interviews

 Another option for mock interviewing is utilizing an online program or application.
 Online practice interview programs provide job seekers with a pressure-free way to prepare and practice for upcoming job interviews.
 Some of these programs are very basic; users are given a series of random interview questions (either verbally or in writing) and type in answers.
 While these programs get users thinking about how to answer various questions, they do not allow users to practice verbalizing responses.

 More sophisticated interview practice programs allow users to select questions related to their particular career field or the type of interview for which they are preparing (i.e., behavioral interview, group interview, etc.).
 A pre-recorded video of a mock interviewer asks a series of questions; the user must then orally answer each question.